 2. You are suffering from depression

 Usually a person who feels sad or lonely tends to eat more comfort food.
 Sometimes the symptoms of depression are very subtle and you may not realise that you’re actually depressed.
 Many people don’t feel as happy in winter as they do in summer.
 Perhaps you’ve recently experienced a series of stressful events and that has affected your usually positive mood.
 Depression usually affects a person’s appetite; some people eat less, but the majority eat more.
 Depressed people often don’t feel the same satisfaction from a meal and therefore tend to eat larger portions or snack throughout the day.
 They also tend to crave carbohydrate rich foods because they can help increase serotonin production.
-Tyrosine can help to rebalance brain chemistry, and there is a lot of helpful information in the book Help for Depression and Anxiety.
+There is a lot of helpful information in the book Help for Depression and Anxiety.

 3. You have a fatty liver and don’t know it